 - When people are closed minded to other alternatives and think there is only one way

-- When differences are dismissed from outsiders and rationalized “you just think that because you’re a (insert ideology)”
+- When differences are dismissed from outsiders and rationalized “You just think that way because you’re a (insert group or ideology)”

 - When people in the group ignore their gut feelings that something might be wrong, and ignore any obvious dangers and warning signs

-- When a group of people who think alike, spend all of their time in echo chambers, only talk, listen, and spend time with people who agree with them and think like them
+- When a group of people who think alike, spend all of their time in echo chambers and only talk, listen, and spend time with people who agree with them and think like them

 - Let’s be honest: Most people are followers who are too lazy to think for themselves and will simply follow the crowd and believe whatever everyone else does